codeastra2/GazeRedirectionEstimation/README.md

-Pipeline for building a Gaze Estimation Model.
+Code for training  Gaze Estimator and also for doing error analysis on the predictions of augmented data.